Aron-M/P1-README-AND-RELEVANT-SCREENSHOTS-PODHOUSE-/readme2.md

 <hr>

-##Landing Page
+## Landing Page

 * Landing page should show the main header and include some/all (depending on device) of the 2 hero images.
 This is followed by 2 paragraphs of descriptive text.

 <img src="documentation/landing-page.png" alt= "Landing page" />

-##THE POD Features section
+## THE POD Images/features section

--The FEATURES section starts with THE POD header followed by 5 images of the tiny-house's interior.
+-The FEATURES section starts with THE POD header followed by two sub-sections IMAGES and FEATURES, which include 5 images of the tiny-house's interior, followed by a list of features the guests can expect when booking the tiny-house.

+### IMAGES SUB-SECTION

 * First Image (KITCHEN & LIVING ROOM) is horizontal and acts as mini-hero image for this section.
 The following images all displays vertically afterwards.

 -FOR MOBILE (280px-576px)